Palagummi Padmaraju

 his works in Telugu literature and Telugu cinema.

 Early life

 He was born in Tirupatipuram in West Godavari District, Andhra Pradesh.
-He has worked as a Science Lecturer in Government P. R. College, Kakinada between 1939 and 1952.
+He worked as a Science Lecturer in Government P. R. College, Kakinada between 1939 and 1952.
 His younger brother Palagummi Viswanatham is a veena player, music composer and lyricist.

 Literary works

 His first story was entitled Subbi.
 He wrote about sixty short stories.
 They were published in three volumes titled as Galivana, Padava Prayanam and Eduruchusina Muhurtham.